bobbysmith007/fennario-scenario/fennario-scenario.md

 # Fennario Scenario

+## Suggested Play

+ * Nathan plays Jackson Stone
+ * Everyone else plays ancillary characters of their choice as they come and go

 ## Aarons Fen

 Aarons fen is located in the low foot hills of a mountain range.
 Its